Helen P. Stephens is a community builder.

 Following graduation from a music industry management degree, she lived in London, working for a number of music companies.
 She returned home to Liverpool and worked in a variety of jobs from Playwork to Digital Communications – She even had a short stint as a taxi driver.

 Her passion is creative writing and her debut full length novel was published in August 2014.

 In 2010 she set up a social enterprise to provide affordable web design services to voluntary and community groups.
 In 2014 she Co-founded Little Sandbox, a Tech Club for kids providing an environment for children to make use of digital equipment and resources to develop their tech skills.
 This expanded in 2019 to become a makerspace when Sandbox Workshop was opened to the public in a community library in North Liverpool.

 She spends her spare time writing, playing video games, watching television and learning the clarinet.
-She supports Liverpool football club and lives with her long term boyfriend and their cat Tilly.
+She campaigns for the Labour party, supports Liverpool football club and lives with her long term boyfriend and their cat Tilly.